 22. Life and A Day | Iran | Drama

-Characters on the edge of anguish grappling with self-centred attitude, ‘Abad va Yek Rooz‘ takes a microscopic look at a poverty inflicted Iranian family who is on the brink of shattering to pieces if not for the sober, love oozing and darling daughter who involuntarily takes the lead, and keeps the family together.
-Issues of the family snowballs to a miserable fallout among cantankerous family members when the youngest daughter’s marriage is decided, and a brother escapes back to home from a drug rehab.
+Characters on the edge of anguish grappling with self-centred attitude, ‘Abad va Yek Rooz‘ takes a microscopic look at poverty inflicted Iranian family who is on the brink of shattering to pieces if not for the sober, love oozing and darling daughter who involuntarily takes the lead, and keeps the family together.
+Issues of the family snowballs to a miserable fallout among cantankerous family members when the youngest daughter’s marriage is decided and a brother escapes from drug rehab to home.

 21. The Complexity of Happiness | Italy | Drama